Planning your first trip to the Palace of Versailles? If so, you may be wondering: "What's the best way to get there from Paris?"

 Yes!
 And if you love biking, this may become one of your favorite memories of your trip.

-Once you reach the Palace of Versailles, you can enter the estate for free through one of the bike-friendly gates, and ride along picturesque paths through the woods and meadows.
+Once you reach the Estate of Versailles, you can enter the parklands for free through one of the bike-friendly gates, and ride along picturesque paths through the woods and meadows.

-Unless you have your own bike, you can easily rent one for a day at a reasonable cost.
+If you don't have your own bike, you can easily rent one for a day at a reasonable cost.

 Three good rental services are Paris Bike Tour, Paris à Vélo, and Paris Bike Company.